 - Nomination New Scientist Wetenschapstalent 2017 (top 25 junior scientific talents in the Netherlands)

-- Ig Nobel prize (for research that “first makes you laugh, then think”) for our discovery that ‘Huh?’ is probably a universal word (2015)
+- Ig Nobel prize (for research that “first makes you laugh, then think”) for our discovery that ‘Huh?’ is probably a universal word, with Nick Enfield and Francisco Torreira (2015)

 - Otto Hahn Medal for outstanding scientific achievements, from the Max Planck Society for the Advancement of Science (2013)